core-wg/resource-directory/draft-ietf-core-resource-directory.md

 directory server to perform GET requests at the requesting server's default discovery URI to obtain the link-format payload to register.

-The endpoint MUST include the endpoint name and MAY include the registration parameters d, lt, et and extra-attrs, in the POST request as per {{registration}}.
+The endpoint MUST include the endpoint name and MAY include the registration parameters d, lt and extra-attrs, in the POST request as per {{registration}}.
 The context of the registration is taken from the requesting server's URI.

 The endpoints MUST be deleted after the expiration of their lifetime.
 Additional operations cannot be executed because no registration location is returned.